Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - Finding directories link to the website.
 You can use `gobuster` - more convenient; or `dirbuster`, dirbuster is more detailed if you really want to look for all the files on the network specifically

-- To install gobuster run `apt-get install gobuster` as shown below
+- To install gobuster run `apt-get install gobuster` - add `sudo` if not the root user, as shown below

-- `gobuster -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium dir -e -u http://192.168.1.110 -x .php,txt,html`
+- **`gobuster -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium dir -e -u http://192.168.1.110 -x .php,txt,html`**

+- Some useful gobuster flags:

+- `-w` to reference wordlist
+- `-e` to display expanded mode
+- `-x` for file extensions
--
+- `dir` for directories
+- `-u` for URL or domain

+- I found [**This Link**](https://kalilinuxtutorials.com/gobuster/) about gobuster helpful, so I am referencing it here.
+It has detaliled information about all the various flags and modes